dotnet/docs/docs/standard/linq/linq-xml-vs-xml-technologies.md

 ## LINQ to XML vs. MSXML

-MSXML is the COM-based technology for processing XML that is included with Microsoft Windows.
+MSXML is the COM-based technology for processing XML that's included with Microsoft Windows.
 MSXML provides a native implementation of the DOM with support for XPath and XSLT.
 It also contains the SAX2 non-caching, event-based parser.

-MSXML performs well, is secure by default in most scenarios, and can be accessed in Internet Explorer for performing client-side XML processing in AJAX-style applications.
+MSXML performs well, is secure by default in most scenarios, and can be accessed in Internet Explorer for doing client-side XML processing in AJAX-style applications.
 MSXML can be used from any programming language that supports COM, including C++, JavaScript, and Visual Basic 6.0.

 MSXML isn't recommended for use in managed code based on the CLR.